DK26/wrapin-py/README.md

 ### Help

-You can find the most updated available command list in the help menu, using the `--help` switch.
+You can find the most updated command list in the help menu, using the `--help` switch.

 ```bash
 python wrapin.py --help